AJ-Levy/Data-Driven-Control/README.md

 ## Installation

-1. Ensure that you are using Python Version 3.9, 3.10, or 3.11.
+1. Ensure that you are using Python version 3.9, 3.10, or 3.11.
 For Windows users, Python must be installed via the Python website, not the Microsoft store.

 2. Install MATLAB on your system.
 It can be downloaded from [MathWorks](https://www.mathworks.com/products/matlab.html).